marshomics/shufflonfinder/README.md

 `04_inverted_repeats/IRs_combined_remapped.tsv` contains all detected inverted repeats with coordinates translated back to the original contigs, plus arm sequences and percent identity.

 `06_shufflon_windows/shufflon_windows_summary.tsv` is the main results table.
 Each row represents one CDS feature within a candidate shufflon window.
-Columns include `sample_id`, `window_id`, `contig`, `window_start`, `window_end`, `window_length_bp`, `n_ir_pairs`, `ir_coords` (compact coordinate string for all IR pairs in the window), `locus_tag` (Prokka ID), `cds_start`, `cds_end`, `strand`, `product` (Prokka annotation), `cds_source`, and `gff_path` (path to the per-window GFF+FASTA file).
+Columns include `sample_id`, `window_id`, `contig`, `window_start`, `window_end`, `window_length_bp`, `n_ir_pairs`, `ir_coords` (compact coordinate string for all IR pairs in the window), `locus_tag` (Prokka ID), `cds_start`, `cds_end`, `strand`, `product` (Prokka annotation), `cds_source`, `is_hmm_hit` (True if this CDS is the gene that triggered the HMM search), `hmm_profiles` (semicolon-separated profiles that matched, empty for non-hit genes), and `gff_path` (path to the per-window GFF+FASTA file).

-`06_shufflon_windows/<sample_id>/` contains one GFF+FASTA file per candidate shufflon region, with IR features, overlapping CDS features, and the corresponding DNA sequence.
+`06_shufflon_windows/<sample_id>/` contains one GFF+FASTA file per candidate shufflon region.
+Each GFF has three annotation tracks: `inverted_repeat` features (from einverted), `hmm_hit` features (the HMM hit gene with profile info), and `CDS` features (all overlapping Prokka genes with their annotations).

 ## HMM profiles

-The bundled profiles (41 total) come from Pfam, PANTHER, TIGRFAM, Gene3D, PIRSF, and other databases, selected for their association with shufflon recombinases, pilus tip adhesins, and related mobile genetic element components.
+The bundled profiles (41 total) come from Pfam, PANTHER, TIGRFAM, Gene3D, PIRSF, and other databases, selected for their association with shufflon-specific recombinases (Rci family), site-specific DNA invertases, and related mobile genetic element components.
+These recombinases catalyze the inversions at sfx recognition sites that define shufflon activity.

 A protein counts as a hit if it scores at or above `--bitscore` against any profile.
 Proteins matching multiple profiles are deduplicated at the flanking extraction step so each genomic locus is scanned for IRs exactly once.

 ## Inverted repeat filtering

 einverted is run at two sensitivity thresholds (51 and 75) with different scoring matrices.
-Results from both runs are merged, with threshold-75 hits taking priority: threshold-51 hits are only kept if they don't overlap any threshold-75 hit on the same contig.
+Results from both runs are merged using coordinate-based deduplication: a threshold-51 pair is discarded only if a threshold-75 pair exists with all four arm coordinates within 3 bp (i.e. the same detection at different sensitivity).
+Distinct pairs that happen to share a dense genomic region are preserved.
+This matters for shufflons, which can pack multiple sfx recognition sites into a few kilobases.
 A hardcoded minimum of 30 bp between the two arms filters out trivially close pairs.

 After detection, two configurable filters are applied: